 I am hoping that next year will be an easier and less fraught year for us, with lots of good weather, many customers and finances at an all time high!
 Well you can but hope… Jemima Parry-Jones MBE

-Originally The National Birds of Prey Centre was simply called The Falconry Centre.
+Originally The Glasgow Birds of Prey Centre was simply called The Falconry Centre.
 The brainchild of my father Phillip Glasier, it started with the able and vital help of our mother and my sisters helping after school.
 Father was ahead of his time.
 Many people thought him mad to consider trying to breed birds of prey seriously in captivity, even more so to try it in a Centre open to the public.
 But he proved them wrong.
 Over the years that he owned and ran the Centre – 1967 – 1983 he bred birds of prey successfully, many species of which had never been bred before.
 He encouraged and educated thousands of those who visited.
 He also helped and taught hundreds and probably thousands either with his books, the courses run at the Centre, or the many letters and phone calls that he returned in response to questions and requests.

 He and Mother retired to the Borders in the spring of 1983.
 They were in a beautiful place called Yarrow.
 They stayed there until late 1992, when they decided to move, the choices being back down to this area, or closer into Edinburgh, where my sister Anna lives.
 Eventually they moved to about three miles from the Centre.
 Our Mother died on June 13th 1998.
 I think it was only then that my father realised how much he relied on her.